Observer pattern

 The Observer Pattern is a behavioral design pattern that establishes a one-to-many dependency between objects, where changes in one object (the subject or observable) trigger updates in other objects (observers) automatically.
 This pattern allows objects to communicate and stay synchronized without needing to be tightly coupled.

-Rx observables & React useEffect
+Rx observables & React useEffect are good examples of this

 An example below